 Reapply every 2 hours, no matter what.
 (Earlier if you’re swimming or sweating.)
 And definitely look for the words, “Broad Band” or UVA/UVB protection, which not only blocks the rays that burn, they’ll block the rays that cause cancer and aging signs.

 Using sunscreen won’t leave your skin ghost-white, it will simply protect it and block the rays that are harmful to your skin.

-Everyone enjoys the fact that summer gives your skin healthy glow, and it does look nice, but who wants a sunburn, skin cancer, sun spots or wrinkles?
+Everyone enjoys the fact that summer gives your skin a healthy glow, and it does look nice, but who wants a sunburn, skin cancer, sun spots, or wrinkles?